hvaldez05/ProgrammingPractices/README.md

 # programing Practices - Monte Carlo PI Approximation

 ## Overview

-This project is to implement the Monte Carlo method to approximate the value of PI by randomly choosing points
+This is a simple project where we try to estimate the value of PI using a method called Monte Carlo.
+The idea is to randomly place points inside a square and check how many fall inside a circle.
+The more points we use, the closer we get to PI.

 ## how to run

-compile and run manually
+### compile and run manually
 javac -d bin src/main/java/edu/ceu/programming/practices/Practice1.java src/main/java/edu/ceu/programming/Practice1Main.java
  java -cp bin edu.ceu.programming.Practice1Main 100000
   *replace 1000 with any number to aproximate different values